NomicFoundation/hardhat/docs/src/content/hardhat-runner/docs/advanced/using-viem.md

    });
    ```

-2. Open your terminal and run `npx hardhat test` to run your tests.
+2. Open your terminal and run `npx hardhat test` to run these tests.

 ### Managing Types and Version Stability